-Established in 1902, it grew from a water well and switch on the Choctaw, Oklahoma and Texas Railroad.
+Established in 1902, it grew from a stop on the Choctaw, Oklahoma and Texas Railroad.
 It was once known as the "uplift city" because of a ladies undergarment factory.
 It also was the former site of World War II German prisoner-of-war camp.
-Now the town is a trade center for surrounding farms and ranches.
+Now the town is a center for surrounding farms and ranches.
 Murals along Main Street (old U.S. 66) depict the history of city and area.

 You are now leaving TravelTex.com.
 You are on your way to an external website.